ray-project/ray/doc/source/rllib/rllib-fault-tolerance.rst

 The two properties that RLlib supports here are self-recovery and elasticity:

 * **Elasticity**: RLlib continues training even when an :py:class:`~ray.rllib.env.env_runner.EnvRunner` is removed.
 For example, if an RLlib trial uses spot instances, nodes may be removed from the cluster, potentially resulting in a subset of workers not getting scheduled.
-In this case, RLlib will continue with whatever healthy :py:class:`~ray.rllib.env.env_runner.EnvRunner`s left at a reduced speed.
+In this case, RLlib will continue with whatever healthy :py:class:`~ray.rllib.env.env_runner.EnvRunner` instances left at a reduced speed.
 * **Self-Recovery**: When possible, RLlib will attempt to restore any :py:class:`~ray.rllib.env.env_runner.EnvRunner` that was previously removed.
 During restoration, RLlib syncs the latest state over to the restored :py:class:`~ray.rllib.env.env_runner.EnvRunner` before new episodes can be sampled.